Sephta/time-series-modeling/docs/dev.md

 ### Tree Module

 The tree module is responsible for the Node, TTree, and Pipeline class.
-These classes make up the core functionality of the transformation tree library, with their primary purpose being to contruct trees and pipelines from operators
+These classes make up the core functionality of the transformation tree library, with their primary purpose being to contruct trees and pipelines from operators.

+There are a few key nuances built into the tree module.
+It is important to note that Nodes make up trees, but all additions/removals from the tree should be made using the methods defined in the TTree class, not by manually modifying the parents and children of individual nodes.
+Furthermore, Nodes are assigned ID's when they are added to the tree.
+These ID's are unique, and have no correlation to the number of nodes in the tree.
+ID's are assigned by continually incrementing a counter within a tree object, making note of the next available ID.

+These ID's provide a valuable tool for data scientists, as they can work through jupyter notebooks (and other visual tools) without references to the original nodes.

 ### Preprocessing Module